avisionary/commentary_analysis/README.md

     Remember that scraping and running Abstractive Summaries take a lot of time since it used T5 model to summarize each match.

-7. To use the User Interface navigate to the main repository directory and run:
+7. To use the User Interface run:
-            `streamlit run app.py`
+            `streamlit run bin/app.py`

     You can enter any "goal.com" links and get the formation and summary of that match.